Starbucks Reveals Their 2018 Holiday Cup Designs

 To that point, Starbucks promoted Holiday Cup 2017 with the online campaign “Good for You” that said that “the holidays mean something different to everyone.”
 The animated video introduced Starbucks holiday cups 2107, but it also showed a pair of pair of women holding hands.

-The nature of the women’s relationship isn’t defined, and the controversy was focused on another cup Starbucks introduced for holiday season 2017 that illustrated “a pair of gender-neutral hands holding each other.”
-Critics interpreted the video and hand-holding design as a nod to same sex relationships and wondered if the coffee company was using the cups to promote homosexuality,
+The nature of the women’s relationship isn’t defined, and the controversy was focused on another cup Starbucks introduced for the holiday season 2017 that illustrated “a pair of gender-neutral hands holding each other.”
+Critics interpreted the video and hand-holding design as a nod to same-sex relationships and wondered if the coffee company was using the cups to promote homosexuality.

 Starbucks responded to the controversy by saying they work “to create a culture of belonging, inclusion and diversity.”
-And added that Holiday Cup 2017 was “meant to be a “”blank canvas”” that encourages “customers to tell their Christmas stories in their own way.””
+And added that Holiday Cup 2017 was “meant to be a ‘blank canvas’ that encourages customers to tell their Christmas stories in their own way.”

 Ultimately, there is a familiar phrase about trying to please everyone.
 It should be interesting to see what critics have to say about the newly released 2018 Holiday Cup design.